Cloudkibo/OldKiboEngage/Documentation/DEVELOPERGUIDE.md

       vi   signupuser : For calling server API to register username

 ###2.
-Actions related to Groups:
+Actions related to Teams:

-Following actions are related to fetch and create groups/departments.They will return group details to reducer
+Following actions are related to fetch and create teams/departments.They will return team details to reducer

-      i.  getusergroups : Calls server api to fetch agent's group information ii. getcustomergroups : This is without-token version of getting grouplist for Chat widget iii.  creategroup : Calls server api to create a group iv. editGroup : Calls server api to edit group details
+      i.  getuserteams : Calls server api to fetch agent's team information ii. getcustomerteams : This is without-token version of getting teamlist for Chat widget iii.  createteam : Calls server api to create a team iv. editTeam : Calls server api to edit team details
-      v.  getGroupRequest : To get details of particular group requested vi. deletegroup : Call server api to delete group
+      v.  getTeamRequest : To get details of particular team requested vi. deleteteam : Call server api to delete team

 ###3.
 Actions related to Agents:

 Following actions are related to fetch and create agents.They will return agent details to reducer

-      i.  getAgents : Calls server api to fetch agent's  information ii. getDeptAgents : Calls server api to fetch agent's group information iii.  editAgent : Calls server api to edit Agent's Role iv. inviteagent : Calls server api to invite agent
+      i.  getAgents : Calls server api to fetch agent's  information ii. getDeptAgents : Calls server api to fetch agent's team information iii.  editAgent : Calls server api to edit Agent's Role iv. inviteagent : Calls server api to invite agent
       v.  deleteagent : Calls server api to delete agent